Hamburg's 20,000 square metre "Gaming World" to boost e-sports

 E-sports is a booming, lucrative sector spearheaded mainly by South Korea, China and Japan.
 And although the virtual sport requires absolute concentration, rapid reaction and fine motor skills, e-sports is not yet an official sport in Germany.
 In keeping with the International Olympic Committee’s digital strategy, the "Olympic Virtual Series Premiere for e-Sports" was held in the run-up to the Summer Olympics in Tokyo.
 Meanwhile, the Hamburg-based entrepreneur Tomislav Karajica has come up with a grand plan to ensure the city plays a key role in the sport in future and has invested EUR 50 million.
 Hamburg News takes a look at the world of e-sports prior to the opening of RCADIA World on August 19, 2021.

-Co-living, co-working and co-retailing in Gaming House
+Shared living, working and retailing in Gaming House

 Home for "Unicorns of Love"